Differentially Private Oblivious RAM: Differentially Private ORAM

 \subsection{Formalizing DP-ORAM}

-The intuition behind a differentially private ORAM is that given any two input sequences that differ in a single access, the distributions of their output sequences should be ``close".
+The intuition behind a DP-ORAM is that given any two input sequences that differ in a single access, the distributions of their output sequences should be ``close''.
 In other words, similar access sequences lead to similar distributions.
 We formally define it as follows:

-\begin{defn} \textbf{Differentially Private ORAM : } \textit{Let $\overrightarrow{y}$, as defined in Eq.~\ref{eqn:y}, denote the input to an ORAM.
-Let ${\tt ORAM(\overrightarrow{y})}$ be the resulting randomized data request sequence of an ORAM algorithm.
-We say that a ORAM protocol is $(\epsilon,\delta)$-differentially private if for all input access sequences $\overrightarrow{y_1}$ and $\overrightarrow{y_2}$, which differ in at most one access, the following condition is satisfied by the ORAM protocol,
+\begin{defn} \textbf{Differentially Private ORAM: } \textit{Let $\mathbf{a}$, as defined in Eq.~\ref{eqn:y}, denote the input to an ORAM.
+Let ${\mathbf{o} = \tt ORAM(\mathbf{a})}$ be the resulting randomized data request sequence of an ORAM algorithm.
+We say that an ORAM algorithm is $(\epsilon,\delta)$-differentially private if for all input access sequences $\mathbf{a_1}$ and $\mathbf{a_2}$, which differ in at most one access, the following condition is satisfied by the ORAM,

-where $S$ is any set of output sequences of the ORAM.} \end{defn}
+where $e$ is the base of the natural logarithm and $S$ is any set of output sequences of the ORAM.} \end{defn}

-We note that the formalism does not make any assumption about the size of the output sequences in $S$.
-Thus, if the input to the ORAM is changed by a single access tuple ${\tt (op_{i},addr_{i},data_{i})}$, the output distribution does not change significantly.
-Fig.~\ref{fig:imperfectoram} graphically represents this intuition.
-Given two sequences $r_1$ and $r_2$, the two distributions generated (the red and the blue) are close to each other in the differential privacy sense.
+First we note that we lose no generality by using this definition: it can capture the existing computational ORAM security paradigm using $\epsilon = 0$ and negligible $\delta$.
+The formalism also does not make any assumption about the size of the output sequences in $S$.
+If the input to the ORAM is changed by a single access tuple ${\tt (op_{i},addr_{i},data_{i})}$, the output distribution does not change significantly.
+Given two sequences $\mathbf{a_1}$ and $\mathbf{a_2}$, the two distributions generated (the red and the blue) are close to each other in the differential privacy sense.

-It is important to note that the differential privacy guarantees when two access patterns differ in multiple elements directly follows from the composability property of differential privacy.
-Since this property is extremely important for the utility of the mechanism, we summarize this in the form of a theorem.

-\begin{theorem}[\textbf{Composability of DP-ORAM}] \textbf{Given two access sequences $s_1$ and $s_2$ that differ in $m$ accesses, a $(\epsilon, \delta)$-differentially private ORAM mechanism guarantees, } \end{theorem} The proof of the theorem directly follows from the composability property of the differential privacy mechanism~\cite{DPcomposability}. \textit{In other words, Root ORAM guarantees can be extended to sequences which differ in multiple accesses and hence can be used to give rigorous guarantees for arbitrary access sequences.}
+Differential privacy provides two important composability properties~\cite{differentialprivacy} viz, ``composition'' and ``group privacy''.
+The former (Theorem~\ref{thm:composability}) refers to the degradation of privacy guarantees over multiple invocations of a differentially private mechanism and the latter (Theorem~\ref{thm:groupprivacy}) refers to the privacy guarantees when neighboring databases differ by multiple entries.
+Together, they give privacy bounds for arbitrary sequences and provide rigorous privacy guarantees over multiple invocations or when access sequences differ in multiple accesses.